eBayClassifiedsGroup/PanteraS/README.md

 A. use OpenVPN client
-an example server we have created for you (in optional), but you need to provide certificates and config file, it might be little bit complex for the beginers, so you might to try second option first.
+an example server we have created for you (in optional), but you need to provide certificates and config file, it might be little bit complex for the beginners, so you might to try second option first.

 B. SSHuttle - use https://github.com/apenwarr/sshuttle project so you can tunnel DNS traffic over ssh